lucasmafra/type-dynamo/README.md

 It also handles Dynamo limitations for [BatchWrite]() out of the box, so you don't have to worry if you want to write more than 25 items at once, for example.

-**Note**: By default, *save()* method has the same behavior of Dynamo SDK when writing an item, which means that it will overwrite an existing item unless you add a *.withCondition(attributeNotExists(TABLE_KEY))*.
+**Note**: By default, *save()* method has the same behavior of Dynamo SDK when writing an item, which means that it will overwrite any existing item unless you add a *.withCondition(attributeNotExists('TABLE_KEY'))* clause.
 Also, remember that Dynamo does not allow you to add such condition when calling BatchWriteItem, which means that you're allways subject to overwriting items when calling a *save()* with multiple items.

 #### Updating data